 But busyness isn’t synonymous with productivity.
 Just because we’re hurrying around from one thing to another doesn’t necessarily mean we’re doing a good job it.
 In fact, sometimes we end up doing a crappy job if we’re really being honest.

 Couple that with the fact that most of us “doers” still struggle to find time to do everything we want or need to do.
-So we continue scurrying about, doing a half-ass job at a lot of things, rather than doing a fantastic job at a few.
+So, we continue scurrying about, doing a half-ass job at a lot of things, rather than doing a fantastic job at a few.

-It’s like trying to tread water in a white water rapid.
+It’s like trying to tread water in a white-water rapid.

-And those 960 minutes are precious indeed.
+Those 960 minutes are precious indeed.

 Which brings me to my self-care activity for the day: making space.

-The truth is that I’m not.
-And yesterday, I made the decision to make space and let go of it so that I can spend more time working on things that are better alignmened with my purpose and vision.
+And yesterday I made the decision to make space and let go of it so that I can spend more time working on things that are better aligned with my purpose and vision.